Closed Captioning: A Guide by Ai-Media – Part 1

 Just get in touch to speak to our friendly team and order on of our many services!

-Stay tuned for Part 2 of our captioning guide next week, where we explore the differences between subtitles and captions, types of captioning, how captions are made, and how caption quality is measured.
+Read Part 2 of our captioning guide here – We explore the differences between subtitles and captions, types of captioning, how captions are made, and how caption quality is measured.